-Over periods of many thousands of years, changes in the earth’s orbit round the sun have led to ice ages and inter-glacial periods.
-Three factors come into play, preccession of the earth’s orbit, change in the tilt of the earth’s axis to the plane of the orbit and “wobbles” in the tilt of the axis.
-The fastest of these, and with the smallest effect, is the last with a period of around 45,000 years.
+Over periods of many thousands of years, changes in the earth’s orbit around the sun have led to Ice ages and Inter-Glacial Periods.
+Three factors come into play.
+First the elliptical path of the earth around the sun is slowly changing.
+Then, the tilt of the earth’s axis to the plane of the orbit is changing.
+Thirdly there are “wobbles” in the tilt of the axis.
+The fastest of these, and with the smallest effect, is the “wobble” with a period of around 45,000 years.

-Changes in how heat drives the atmosphere
+How heat drives the atmosphere

 There are many feedbacks; examples are -

-- Warmer air melts polar ice resulting in less heat being reflected back out to space and more absorption of infrared radiation.
+- Warmer air melts polar ice resulting in less heat being reflected back out to space during the north or south polar summer.